Representation stability for homotopy automorphisms: Introduction

 \subsection{Structure of the paper.}

 In Section 2, we review the necessary background on $\FI$-modules that we will need.
-We also introduce the notion of $\FI$-Lie models of $\FI$-spaces, which is of key importance for proving the main theorems.
+The reader familiar with $\FI$-modules may skip directly to Section \ref{sec:FI-models}, where we introduce the notion of $\FI$-\textit{Lie models} of pointed $\FI$-spaces, which is of key importance for proving the main theorems.
 In Section 3 we review necessary rational homotopy theory for homotopy automorphisms needed for proving the main theorems.
 In Section 4, we study homotopy automorphisms of wedge sums and prove Theorem \ref{theorem1}.
-In Section 5, we study homotopy automorphisms of connected sums and prove Theorem \ref{theorem2} and Theorem \ref{theorem3}.
+In Section 5, we study homotopy automorphisms of connected sums and prove Theorem \ref{theorem2}.